 Freelancing is actually surprisingly straightforward.
 I don't know if you can start as a freelancer without an already existing visa, but you just go to a freelancing company (you 100% need Japanese for this) and tell them you want to freelance.
 They do the rest of the work helping you find companies and arranging interviews.

-The primary advantage that I found in freelancing is you can work non-5-day weeks really easily and because you don't get paid days off and discounts on insurance you can get a higher salary relatively easily.
+The primary advantage that I found in freelancing is you can work non-5-day weeks easily and because you don't get paid days off and included insurance you can get a higher salary relatively easily.
 Lots of freelance jobs have remote work as well.

 I work three to four days a week right now, and I love it.
 I worked a week in the Philippines and have long weekends every weekend.